Vishnu782/4Bit-Up-Down-Asynchronous-Reset-Counter-Synthesis/README.md

  ### Step 2 : Creating an SDC File

-•	In your terminal type “gedit input_constraints.sdc” to create an SDC File if you do not have one.
+•	In your terminal type “gedit input_constraints.sd” to create an SDC File if you do not have one.

 •	The SDC File must contain the following commands;